 We determine the collectability of our Private Education Loan portfolio by evaluating certain risk characteristics.
-We consider credit score at original approval and periodically refreshed/updated credit scores through the loan's term, existence of a cosigner, loan status and loan seasoning as the key credit quality indicators because they have the most significant effect on the determination of the adequacy of our allowance for loan losses.
+We consider credit scores at original approval and periodically refreshed/updated credit scores through the loan's term, existence of a cosigner, loan status and loan seasoning as the key credit quality indicators because they have the most significant effect on the determination of the adequacy of our allowance for loan losses.
 Credit scores are an indicator of the creditworthiness of borrowers and the higher the credit scores the more likely it is the borrowers will be able to make all of their contractual payments.
 Loan status affects the credit risk because a past due loan is more likely to result in a credit loss than a current loan.
 Additionally, loans in the deferred payment status have different credit risk profiles compared with those in current pay status.
 Loan seasoning affects credit risk because a loan with a history of making payments generally has a lower incidence of default than a loan with a history of making infrequent or no payments.
 The existence of a cosigner lowers the likelihood of default as well.
 We monitor and update these credit quality indicators in the analysis of the adequacy of our allowance for loan losses on a quarterly basis.

 For Personal Loans, we consider FICO scores at original approval, seasoning and loan status to be our key credit quality indicators for the same reasons discussed above.
+For Credit Cards, we consider FICO scores at original approval to be our key credit quality indicator.